HoiHman/Simfeeback-STL-feet/Shopping-List.md

 A list of all parts required to build the actuator.

+_Our team is located in Germany, so most of the links point to german websites._
+_If you are from another country and found a supplier in your country, please get in contact with us._

 _Supplier and URL are only for better definition and are only examples_

 | Item | Details | Quantity | Supplier | URL |